Fencing Case Study

 The fencing for the 120-house pilot scheme and initial project is made from recycled plastics (Brochure) that are also recyclable themselves.
 Skills2Build, a supported employment programme for people who face significant barriers to finding jobs, recruited local Partington residents to help with its installation.

 Dermot Walch, managing director of Kedel says using our recycled mixed plastic product offers potentially significant cost and performance advantages over more traditional materials.
-“The fencing won’t rot, chip or fade, will last longer than wood and needs no maintenance,” he said.

 For further information please email Kedel Media Contact, Dermot Walch.